Joe Hockey: Early life and career

-Hockey was born the youngest of four siblings in North Sydney to an Australian mother, Beverley, and a Palestinian-Armenian father, Richard Hokeidonian, who was born in Mandatory Palestine.
+Hockey was born the youngest of four siblings in North Sydney to an Australian mother, Beverley, and a Palestinian-Armenian father, Richard Hokeidonian, who was born in Palestine.
 His father's surname was anglicised to "Hockey" in 1948 after his arrival in Australia.
 He was named after Joseph Benedict Chifley, the post-war prime minister whose immigration policies allowed for his father to enter Australia.

 Hockey attended St Aloysius' College, Milsons Point and the University of Sydney, residing at St John's College, graduating with a Bachelor of Arts and a Bachelor of Laws.
 While at university he was President of the University of Sydney Students' Representative Council, and assisted in inviting Pope John Paul II to visit the University of Sydney during the 1986 Australian papal visit.
 In 1987, Hockey protested at Bob Hawke's introduction of university fees.
 Hockey's term as SRC president, besides the protests, included the renovation of the club's headquarters, a cutback on the expenses of Honi Soit, the closure of the SRC Women's Room, but the opening of a free legal advice service.
 Towards the end of his term as SRC President, the Australian Labor Party's Deputy Prime Minister Lionel Bowen phoned Hockey and invited him to join the ALP.
 Hockey researched the philosophies of John Stuart Mill and decided to join the Liberal Party.
 Upon graduating, Hockey worked as a banking and finance lawyer at Corrs Chambers Westgarth and subsequently as the Director of Policy to the Premier of New South Wales, before entering politics.